dbaelz/siloshare-client/README.md

 The name siloshare stands for `simple local share`.
 This is a Kotlin Multiplatform client for the [siloshare server](https://github.com/dbaelz/siloshare).
 The project targets Android, iOS, Web, Desktop.
 It uses Compose Multiplatform to share the UI across all platforms.

+## Features
+- Fetch notes from the siloshare server and display them in a list
+- Settings screen to configure the server URL and basic authentication

 ## Project structure
 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: